videlanicolas/CrowdSourcedFlags/CrowdSourcedFlags/README.md

 Your flag must be...

 - under a suitable license.
-CC-0 recommended.
-If you don't name a specific licence when contributing, CC-0 is assumed.
+If you don't name a specific licence when contributing, CC-BY-SA is assumed.
 - not a duplicate or near-duplicate of one already in the pack or in stock.
 - SFW.
 - a PNG.